 Being a micro tour operator running with such low numbers, we often book out well ahead.
 During the school and Christmas holidays periods, we can be fully booked for many days in a row.
 As such, we suggest you please book early to reserve your ABC experience.

-Yes, we have a limited supply of pre-packaged snacks, canned soft drinks, beers and wine on board for purchase.
+Yes, we have a limited supply of, canned soft drinks, beers and wine on board for purchase.
 Please note, alcohol can only be served after you’ve completed your in-water activities for the day and on the trip home!
 Please bring a credit card.
 No cash is accepted on board.

-Reef safe sun cream, Micro SD memory cards, soft drinks, some pre-packaged snacks and alcoholic beverages.
+Waterproof phone bags these can be used down to 10metres or 33′ feet in depth, Reef safe sunscreen, Micro SD memory cards, soft drinks, some beer & wines.
 Please bring a credit card as no cash is accepted on board.

 Yes.
 Absolutely and highly recommended it.
 The Great Barrier Reef is a photographers’ paradise.